What is Participatory Budgeting?

 It works like this:

-• PB begins in the Spring with ward residents and stakeholders proposing spending ideas at neighborhood assemblies.
+• PB begins in the Spring with ward residents and stakeholders proposing spending ideas

 • Next, volunteer community representatives take those ideas and develop them into project proposals.